 As a vapour (inhalation)

-Obviously the vapours of essential oils are inhaled whilst sitting in a bath to which no more than 10 drops of essential oils have been added to an egg cup of skimmed or semi skimmed milk and leting the bath water run into the and into the bath bath (This will stop the oil skinning the sides leaving a greasy band) A more direct method of inhalation is to add three drops into a bowl of hot water, with a towel both enclosing your head and the bowl. (never more than 3 different oils.)
+Obviously the vapours of essential oils are inhaled whilst sitting in a bath to which no more than 10 drops of essential oils have been added to an egg cup of skimmed or semi skimmed milk and leting the bath water run into this and overflow into the bath (This will stop the oil skinning the sides leaving a greasy band on the bath sides) A more direct method of inhalation is to add three drops into a bowl of hot water, with a towel both enclosing your head and the bowl. (never more than 3 different oils.)
 Or being massaged in a warm room with doors and windows closed

 Some Essential oils can also be taken internally and should only be done so under the strictest supervision of a trained aromatherapist.